travigd/documentation/getting-started.md

 curl -i -d @event.txt "http://127.0.0.1:2113/streams/newstream" -H "Content-Type:application/json"
 ```

-Note - from version 3.0 rc9 there has been a change to how events are posted.
-See the [post about this release here](https://groups.google.com/forum/#!searchin/event-store/rc9/event-store/hLFyG32Yui8/NHql6R4rw-QJ).
+*NOTE: from version 3.0 rc9 there has been a change to how events are posted.
+See the [post about this release here](https://groups.google.com/forum/#!searchin/event-store/rc9/event-store/hLFyG32Yui8/NHql6R4rw-QJ).*

 So for the above to work, use the following which has a new Content-Type which allows the old format: